imarevic/personal_page/notes.md

 > who saw that likelihoods (eiksta) are more to be esteemed than truths, who make small things seem great and great things small by the power of their words.

 In ancient Greece the major works on logic and probability came from Aristotle and his commentators (especially the *Rhetoric*, *Topics* and *Rhetoric to Alexander* and comments on these).
 Aristotle distinguishes sharply between the use of logic to persuade (dialect) and sophism (rhetoric).
-Thus, the use of probability in arguments can uncover thruth but sometimes might also be used to simply persuade an oponent in a debate.
+Thus, the use of probability in arguments can uncover truth but sometimes might also be used to simply persuade an opponent in a debate.
 Aristotle stresses the use of induction in either case:

 > Ideally, one will know that all As are Bs with certainty because one will understand *why* any A must be a B - even in very empirical sciences like medicine.